"You have to be in the ballpark if you want a chance to hit a home run."

 Bru'n Water helps a brewer decipher what characteristics the brewing water should have and how to create them.
 The program is set up with multiple calculation sheets that help organize the brewer's progress through the water analysis and adjustment.

 The first step is to evaluate your water supply.
 The screen shot shown below is the Water Report Input where the brewer enters their water quality data.
-The Blue cells are where data are entered and the Yellow cells are where results are reported.
+The Blue cells are where data are entered, Pink cells are Selection boxes, and the Yellow cells are where results are reported.
 The Water Report Input sheet helps the brewer analyze their water report and evaluate if the water report has errors.
-Basic results such as the ion balance, hardness, and alkalinity are also presented.
+Basic results such as the ion balance and alkalinity are also presented.
 To aid the brewer, some cells throughout the program change their color to help indicate when good or bad results are calculated.